zeta0134/rustico/README.md

 - F1: VRAM Viewer
 - F2: Audio Visualizer
 - F3: Memory Viewer
-- F4: Debugger
+- F4: Live Disassembly
+- F5: Piano Roll
+- F6: Event Viewer
 - Ctrl-O: Open and run a different game
 - R: Pause / Play current emulation
 - Space: Advance by one instruction
 - C: Advance by one *CPU cycle*
 - H: Advance to the next scanline
 - V: Advance to the start of the next vblank
-- F5 - F9: Mute/Unmute the Pulse 1, Pulse 2, Triangle, Noise, and DMC audio channels, respectively
 - S: Write SRAM immediately (if supported, see below)
 - Esc: Close the emulator